jbianco-prog/ArchiBak-for-ePO/README.md

-# Archive-BakFiles - PowerShell Backup Archiver
+# Archive-BakFiles - PowerShell Backup Archiver for Trellix ePO 5.10 OnPremise
 > A robust PowerShell script that archives all `.bak` files found in a directory tree while preserving the original folder structure and generating a detailed manifest with MD5 checksums.

 ## Features